 If an attack is impaired , the damage die is reduced to 1d4, regardless of weapon.
 If the attack is enhanced, the attacker rolls 1d12.
 Attacks with the blast quality affect all area targets, rolling separately for each.

-If an attack takes a PC’s HP exactly to 0, the player rolls on the Scars table.
+If an attack reduces a PC’s HP exactly to 0, refer to the Scars table.

 Damage that reduces a target’s HP below 0 decreases their STR by the remainder.
 They must then make a STR save to avoid critical damage.
 Failure takes them out of combat, dying if left untreated.